Hotment/Garmin/README.md

 ### `[General]`

 * `Monitor`: The monitor to record. `1` is your primary monitor, `2` is your secondary, etc.
-* `VideoFPS`: Frames per second for the recording. `15` is a good balance of quality and performance.
+* `VideoFPS`: Frames per second for the recording. `15` is a good quality vs. performance compromise.
-* `BufferSeconds`: How many seconds of footage to keep in memory before a command.
+* `BufferSeconds`: Amount of seconds of video to hold in memory before a command.
-* `ExtraRecordSeconds`: How many seconds to continue recording after a command.
+* `ExtraRecordSeconds`: Amount of seconds to continue recording after a command.

 ### `[Recognition]`